Create your own DIY desk organizer for kids or adults, with items you already have. Keep your workspace neat without spending a fortune.

 My husband, however, is a master wrapper.

-So, I bribed him with brownies (hence the empty brownie mix box :)) and he did all the wrapping for me (except for the silver pencil box.
-I wrapped that one because the paper is very strong and I could pull it nice and tight)!
+So, I bribed him with brownies (hence the empty brownie mix box :)).
+He did all the wrapping for me, except for the silver pencil box.
+I wrapped that one because the paper is very strong and I could pull it nice and tight!

 Here he is, working his wrapping magic…